 Having a way to detect fraud before it happens is critical to prevent becoming another victim of a cybercrime.
 This means losing thousands, or even millions, of dollars for some businesses.
 Some options you'll find involve AI technology —but more on this later.

 Fraud prevention is a strategy used to stop fraud threats before they occur.
 It requires the right knowledge and tools to detect fraud before it happens.
 For instance, a banking system identifying an unusual transaction in a location outside of the U.S. or a firewall blocking an attempt to access a file without authorization.

 As the world becomes more digitized, the importance of fraud prevention measures also increases.
 The good news?
 Fraud prevention specialists are developing new solutions with better authentication and fraud detection.

 The bad news is that fraudsters are collaborating and networking on the Dark Web to learn how to break through these new technologies.
-So it's critical to stay on top of the latest fraudulent tactics to prevent fraud.
+So it's critical to stay on top of the latest fraudulent tactics for fraud prevention.

-The two terms are often confused, but they have different meanings.
+Fraud prevention and fraud detection are often confused, but they do have different meanings.
 Fraud prevention is about halting fraud before it happens, while fraud detection is about identifying fraud as it happens.

 Here's a quick breakdown:

 - Prevention is proactive and involves taking steps to avoid fraud.
 Detection is reactive and involves identifying fraudulent activity.